 Weathertight Homes Resolution

-If you think you have a leaky home, we provide two options to claim for weathertight damage repair.
-Both come under the Weathertight Home Resolution Services Act, and both involve an assessment of your home.
-You need to meet our eligibility criteria in order to receive our financial aid or to undertake dispute resolution using our resources.
+If you think you have a leaky home, MBIE provides options to claim for weathertight damage repair under the Weathertight Home Resolution Services Act.
+This will involve an assessment of your home, and you will need to meet the eligibility criteria under the Act to have your claim accepted.

 The resolution options available to you, either through our service or the Weathertight Homes Tribunal, include mediation or adjudication.

 The Financial Assistance Package (FAP) scheme began on 23 July 2011 and expired on 23 July 2016.
 New claims received after this date cannot access the scheme.

 You can make a claim by lodging an application form based on the type of property you own.

 - Stand-alone complex - which can include where the property is on a cross-lease or units where there is no common property.

 - Multi-unit complex - which can include a group of units with affected common areas.

 Before you apply